 Lord, We Believe, Help Our Unbelief in the Judgment Hour

 God gives the gift of His Holy Spirit to anyone who trusts in Christ and it is the indwelling Holy Spirit who begins to bring forth the fruit of love, kindness, patience, respect, and trust in the providence of God in their life which is daily surrendered to God's will.
 Thus the believer's continual prayer is,"Not my will, but Thine be done".
 It is this daily surrender of ones life and heart to the will of God that is what is meant by "help Thou mine unbelief".
 Thus the prayer of every believer is, "Lord, I believe.
 Help thou mine unbelief".
-Meaning, we are justified by the faith of a moment; while we mature and continue in Christ by the ongoing and growing faith of a life-time.
+Meaning, we are justified by faith in Christ at the beginning of our walk with Christ; and we who believe will mature and continue in Christ by the ongoing and growing faith of a life-time.
 Every born again believer who is saved by faith in Christ's cross rejoices in that his life is hidden with God in Christ and has the "trembling" assurance of eternal life.
 Even though the believer can rejoice in Christ, he at the same time mourns in the fact that he falls far short of the mark of perfection that he sees in the life of Christ.
 This is why our confidence in God is always a "trembling" non-boasting humble confidence.

 Even so, come quickly Lord Jesus.
 Amen.